-Leo also stresses the importance of creating a daily practice and emphasizes that some of the benefits of mediation will come only months or years after you've started.
-He mentions the importance of having a clear goal and vision on why to meditate as well, for what it can do for your life.
+Leo also stresses the importance of creating a daily practice and emphasises that some of the benefits of meditation will come only months or years after you've started.
+He mentions the importance of having a clear goal and vision on why to meditate as well.
 And by sharing his personal reasons, he encourages us to formulate similar goals and vision to our own meditation practice.

 This video is targeted to basically the same people as the first video: beginners that want to start with meditation.
 The biggest difference between the videos is the amount of time that Leo spends in explaining the scientific background, his own journey, and the process of meditation.
 If you prefer a more in-depth approach, and being challenged more about your motivations to meditate, then this video could be a better place to start.

 For people that already have a meditation practice of vipasanna and are looking for a new beginner's technique, Easy Mantra Meditation by the Yoga Vidya organization is an excellent choice.
 Yoga Vidya is a leading non-profit yoga seminar provider that facilitates retreats in northern Europe.